KevinLiTian/Mapper/Docs/Overview.md

 # Overview
 The work during the semester is being divided into 4 milestones, written mainly in libstreetmap/src directory.
-Here's the overview and insight in a software engineering perspective of the milestones and a quick summary of the content in each of the source code files ("Milestone" will be abbreviated as 'M')
+There are also a communication part which includes a written document (WD) and two oral presentations (OP).
+Here's the overview and insight in a software engineering perspective of the milestones and a quick summary of the content in each of the source code files and also brief explanation on WD and OP

 ## M1 - Efficient APIs
 > “There is more to life than increasing its speed." –Mahatma Gandhi